 To ensure a successful procedure, patients should follow these practices prior to surgery:

-- Avoid unprescribed medications – Your surgeon might advise against taking any OTC and non-prescription medications for about two weeks before the procedure to make sure that these do not interfere with the procedure and recovery.
+- Avoid unprescribed medications – Your surgeon might advise against taking any over-the-counter and non-prescription medications for about two weeks before the procedure to make sure that these do not interfere during the procedure and recovery process.

 - Avoid smoking – When considering rhinoplasty, patients should be in good overall health and avoid smoking four weeks before and after surgery since smoking can potentially delay healing by vasoconstricting the blood vessels.